 Now let me explain how to use a print out.

-Above the black line are my letters that were printed on plain copier paper.
+Above the black line are the letters I plan to use.
+The letters were printed on plain copier paper.

-A was drawn line along the top of the letters.
+The top image shows the printout after a line was drawn along the top of the letters.
 This line will be used as a guideline to align the printout on the board.

 I left a slight border around the letters.